-Edge Weld
+Edge weld

 General

 The principles of the modelling of edge welds for χMCF are described in this subclause.
 An edge weld describes a connection between two sheets welded at their forehead side.

 The XML definition of an edge weld supports one position.
 The weld position is specified using the element <weld_position/> with the corresponding attributes and nested elements inside the subtype definition.